Journal of Institutional and Theoretical Economics 169, 160–183, 2013.

 Date of Authorship for this Version

 Schwartz, Alan and Gilson, Ronald J., "Constraints on Private Benefits of Control: Ex Ante Control Mechanisms versus Ex Post Transaction Review" (2013).
 Faculty Scholarship Series.
-Paper 4857.
+4857.